TIMSS 2015 Design

 Methodology

-• International large-scale sample survey of student achievement and educational context
+• International large-scale sample-based assessment of student achievement and survey of the educational context

-• Monitoring of trends by reporting results from successive cycles on a common achievement scale
+• Monitors trends in student achievement since 1995 by reporting results from successive cycles on a common achievement scale

 Method(s)